Mirtazapine (Remeron) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Suicidal thoughts

-Quitting Remeron cold turkey is likely to result in longer-lasting, more intense withdrawal symptoms so it’s highly recommended that people who are addicted to mirtazapine seek out professional help to detox instead of trying to go it alone.
+Quitting Remeron cold turkey is likely to result in longer-lasting, more intense withdrawal symptoms so it’s highly recommended that people who are addicted to mirtazapine seek out professional help for mirtazapine detox instead of trying to go it alone.

 Not only are addicted individuals more likely to sustain their sobriety with a medical detox program, but they are also less likely to experience severe withdrawal symptoms and relapse.
-They are also more likely to stick with a long-term addiction recovery program as they will have access to ongoing professional support.
+With mirtazapine detox, they are also more likely to stick with a long-term addiction recovery program as they will have access to ongoing professional support.

 If you are addicted to mirtazapine, a medical detox program is a great way to start your addiction treatment regimen.
-Not only is it the safest and most effective way to stop abusing antidepressants, but it will also greatly improve your chances of staying sober long-term.
+Not only is it the safest and most effective way to stop abusing antidepressants, but mirtazapine detox will also greatly improve your chances of staying sober long-term.

 Mirtazapine withdrawal symptoms will vary from person to person depending on how long you took it, your dosage, your physiology, and the method you used to quit, such as quitting cold turkey or tapering.